terrorizer1980/lxd-pkg-ubuntu/doc/configuration.md

 mode        | int       | 0660              | no        | Mode of the device in the container

 ### Type: unix-block
-Unix block device entries simply make the requested character device appear in the container's /dev and allow read/write operations to it.
+Unix block device entries simply make the requested block device appear in the container's /dev and allow read/write operations to it.

 The following properties exist: